tobyfey/docassemble-lel/README.md

 ### Legal Object ismet<a name="legalobjectismet"></a>

 This block sets .ismet for an object based on both its LegalObject children and FactObject children.
-Since the final screen needs to know if a relevant legal object is met, this block makes docassemble find
+Since the final screen needs to know if a relevant legal object is met, this block makes docassemble find.

+This section will need to add the legalobject to the answer or affirmative defense section, depending on an attribute for the legalobject.
+It will also be added to the conclusions of law section.
+(Add in a motion to dismiss section next?)

 ```yaml